rookboom/Elucidate/MDFormatter/README.md

 	As such, updating the generated HTML takes slower than I would like.
 Hopefully this can be improved upon in the future.
 	For now this is what we have.
 - F# Literal Evaluation syntax is not supported yet.
+- The dark theme is currently the default.
+Mostly because I don't know the first thing about CSS.
+If you have a better understanding of this, you can edit the stylesheet in the plugin installation folder.